 - Tour guides – I can’t say enough how much a good tour guide can make an already amazing attraction that much better.
 You can do self-guided tours of Pompeii and the Vatican Museums, and you can appreciate cities like Venice and Naples just by wandering with your thoughts.
 But there is absolutely nothing like an engaging tour guide explaining not only what things are but why you should care to make any of those experiences exponentially more meaningful.
 Personally, I love (and can’t recommend highly enough) Context Travel’s tours in Italy, and there are lots of great individual tour guides in just about every Italian city.

-- Transportation, sometimes – I love public transport in Italy, and regularly use the public trains and buses to get to and from airports and train stations to wherever I’m staying in that city.
+- Transportation, sometimes – I love public transport in Italy and regularly use the public trains and buses to get to and from airports and train stations to wherever I’m staying in that city.
 I once dragged two not-terribly-small suitcases for a two-month stay in Milan through the city’s Metro system and then on a 20-minute walk from the nearest station to the hotel – and I have since learned my lesson.
-When I’m carrying luggage of any kind, unless it’s a small day pack, and especially if I don’t know a city or I’ve just arrived after a long travel day, I’m usually quite willing to splurge on a taxi to get where I need to go.
+When I’m carrying of any kind of luggage, unless it’s a small day pack, and especially if I don’t know a city or I’ve just arrived after a long travel day, I’m usually quite willing to splurge on a taxi to get where I need to go.
 Yes, I’ll still take a train or a coach from the airport into the city center, but from there to my hotel?
 Taxi, please.
 I’ll spend a bit more cash for that option, and what I save in personal hassle and discomfort makes it more than worth it in my book.
 In other words, don’t beat yourself up if you wait until your second day in Italy to figure out the city’s bus system!

 What’s your favorite splurge in Italy?